 After changing the application data folder location, do not delete the original folder.
 Manager uses it to store housekeeping information, including the location of the new application data folder.

 A second way to store data elsewhere is to create a backup of the business in the desired storage location.
-Rather than launching Manager and selecting the business from the list of businesses on the Businesses page, open the data file from the remote location using your computer’s operating system features.
+Then, rather than launching Manager and selecting the business from the list of businesses on the Businesses page, open the data file directly from the remote location using your computer’s operating system features.
 This action will launch the Manager application; the business will be active.

-Opening a file directly does not add it to the application data folder, so it will not appear in the list on the Businesses page.
+Opening a file directly does not add it to the application data folder, so it will not appear in the list on the Businesses page when your regular installation of Manager is launched.
 To avoid confusion and potential, accidental recording of accounting transactions in the wrong file, remove the business from the application data folder, leaving only the remotely stored copy.